ashanchan/personal/README.md

-Pre-requisite : node in your local machine
+Pre-requisite : node in your local machine.
 To run this project, execute run.bat